Managing format schemas in Managed Service for ClickHouse®

 View the server response to make sure your request was successful.

-Changing a data format schema
+Changing a format schema

-Managed Service for ClickHouse® does not track changes in a data format schema file located in a Yandex Object Storage bucket.
+Managed Service for ClickHouse® does not track changes in a format schema file located in a Yandex Object Storage bucket.

 To update the contents of a schema that is already added to the cluster: